Candidate Information

 This site provides information to persons interested in running for elective public office.

-Partisan petitions for municipal office must be filed with the respective Municipal Clerk by 4 p.m. the 71st day prior to Primary Election Day.
-Partisan petitions for county office must be filed with the County Clerk by 4 p.m. the 71st day prior to Primary Election Day.
+Partisan petitions for municipal office must be filed with the respective Municipal Clerk by 4 p.m. the 71st day prior to Primary Election Day, except that for the June 10, 2025 Primary Election, petitions are due March 24, 2025.
+Partisan petitions for county office must be filed with the County Clerk by 4 p.m. the 71st day prior to Primary Election Day, except that for the June 10, 2025 Primary Election, petitions are due March 24, 2025.

 Direct/non-partisan petitions for independent candidates who want to participate in the November General Election are due to the County Clerk’s Office no later than 4 p.m. on Primary Election Day.
 (NOTE: This does not apply to Faulkner Town candidates; Faulkner candidates should contact their municipal clerk for petition requirements and deadlines.)